Muyun2023/OhmyJ_Zoo/README.md

 - You may contain the page contents with expanding gutters, but the page should show responsive behavior (wrapping text) until 1000px
 - There must be at least one adaptive breakpoint (exact size is your choice) on at least one page
 - Adaptive breakpoints should use rem as their unit
-- You must have text/boxes that are easily seen to be responsive (wrapping text as the browser resizes)
+- have text/boxes that are easily seen to be responsive (wrapping text as the browser resizes)

 ## Accessibility Requirements